-Ray is an Official Fellow at Nuffield College, University of Oxford, and the Director of the Nuffield Centre for Experimental Social Sciences (CESS), which has collaboration partners in Chile, India and China.
+Ray is an Official Fellow at Nuffield College, University of Oxford, and the Director of the Nuffield Centre for Experimental Social Sciences (CESS), which has collaboration partners in Chile and China.
 He received his BA (Honours) from the University of Manitoba in Canada and his MA and PhD from the University of Rochester.
 He has held prior appointments at the University of Houston, Universitat Pompeu Fabra, Barcelona; the Hoover Institute and the Graduate School of Management, Stanford University; the Institute for Social Research Oslo; the Université de Montréal; and the Wissenschaftszentrum Berlin für Sozialforschung.
 He is currently the Long-Term Visiting Professor at the Institute for Advanced Studies at the Toulouse School of Economics.

 Ray’s research focuses on responsibility attribution, incorporating elements of theory, experiments and analysis of public opinion.
 In 2008 he published an award-winning book, The Economic Vote, which demonstrates that citizens hold political parties accountable for economic outcomes.
 His experiments have identified the information shortcuts that individuals deploy for responsibility attribution.
 More recently, he has conducted experimental research into cheating, exploring its implications for tax compliance, corruption and economic performance.